 It’s not always easy to pinpoint what causes drug addiction.
 Sure, it’s easy to understand why young people might experiment with mind-altering substances during their adolescent years.
 After all, it’s during this time that most of us try to discover more about ourselves and the world around us.
-But what about the adults who continue to abuse drugs and alcohol, in spite of the damage it causes to their relationships, career, and life in general?
+But what about the adults who continue to abuse drugs and alcohol?
+Do they continue to use, despite the damage it causes to their relationships, career, and life in general?

 Drug Addiction Stats

 Over the past decade, drug use has slightly increased among Americans.
 According to data collected by the National Institute on Drug Abuse (NIDA), approximately 13% of the American population ages 12 years or older admitted to using an illegal drug within the past month.
 In 2012, that number jumped up to 13.2% or an increase of 4 million people.
-This could be in large part because of the spike in marijuana use.
-Abuse of other drugs remained relatively the same in this same time period.
+This statistic could be in large part because of the spike in marijuana use.
+Abuse of other drugs remained relatively the same at this same time.